MystenLabs/sui/doc/src/learn/tokenomics/sui-token.md

 Sui’s native asset is called SUI and we generally use the capitalized version of SUI to distinguish the token from the Sui platform.

 The total supply of SUI is capped at 10,000,000,000 (i.e. ten billion tokens).
 A share of SUI’s total supply will be liquid at Mainnet launch, with the remaining tokens vesting over the coming years or distributed as future stake reward subsidies.
-Each SUI token is divisible into MISTs.
-MIST is the smallest unit of a SUI Coin.
-1 SUI equals 1 billion MIST, and 1 MIST equals 10^-9 SUI.

 The SUI token serves four purposes on the Sui platform: